Etymology of Military

 CLERK

-Clerk derives from the latin clericus (priest), which is a transliteration of the Greek clericos (priest; κληρικός).
+Clerk derives from the latin clericus (priest), from the Greek clericos (priest; κληρικός).
 Its modern bureaucratic usage is a reminder of the dark ages when clergy alone could read and write.

 From the same root.